EspressoSystems/espresso/examples/demo2/demo2.md

 # Make a transfer
 Get the receiver address with
 ```
-wallet 1: address
+keystore 1: address
 ```
 And then start a transfer with
 ```
-wallet 0: transfer 0 <ADDRESS> 500 1
+keystore 0: transfer 0 <ADDRESS> 500 1
 ```
 The arguments to `transfer` are asset index, destination address, amount, fee amount.
 Note that you can also use an asset code in place of the asset index.

 The `transfer` command should print a transaction ID.
-You can wait for this transaction to complete (and for both wallets to process its completion) using
+You can wait for this transaction to complete (and for both keystores to process its completion) using
 ```
-wallet 0: wait <TXN1>
+keystore 0: wait <TXN1>
 # accepted
-wallet 1: wait <TXN1>
+keystore 1: wait <TXN1>
 # accepted
 ```

 And check that the assets were actually transferred:
 ```
-wallet 0: balance 0
+keystore 0: balance 0
 # 4294966795
-wallet 1: balance 0
+keystore 1: balance 0
 # 500
 ```